Top 10 Healthiest Cooking Oils According to a Nutritionist in 2025

 What makes it especially unique among the healthiest cooking oils is its subtle flavor and creamy texture, which adds richness without overpowering dishes.
 It’s ideal for baked goods, stir-fries and seared proteins.

 You’ll also find it in some of the healthiest salad dressings, combined with ingredients such as apple cider vinegar, lemon juice, and various herbs and spices.
-If you’re going to add it to your shopping list, it’s recommended that you store macadamia nut oil in a cool, dark place to preserve its antioxidants.
+If you’re going to add it to your shopping list, it’s recommended that you store macadamia nut oil in a cool, dark place.

 Macadamia Nut Oil Nutritional Info (per 1-tablespoon serving)